IPTN N250: After termination

 There has been some consideration concerning the program's revival by the former director of the IPTN and, later, the former Indonesian president B. J. Habibie after having received approval from the incumbent president Susilo Bambang Yudhoyono.
 However, to reduce production costs and improve price competitiveness in international markets, changes were made which have resulted in reduced performance such as a reduction in engine capacity, and the removal of the fly-by-wire system.
 The planned reborn plane was planned to be named N250R.

-In August 2012, both developing parties, Erry Firmansyah of PT Eagle Cap and PT Regio Aviasi Industri (RAI), led by both of Habibie's sons, agreed to finance N-250.
-It will use a new name, R-80.
+In August 2012, both developing parties, Erry Firmansyah of PT Eagle Cap and PT Regio Aviasi Industri (RAI), led by both of Habibie's sons, agreed to finance N250.
+It will use a new name, R80.

-On 26 September 2013, Nam Air signed an order for 50 R-80 with an option for 50 more aircraft, to be delivered in 2018.
+On 26 September 2013, Nam Air signed an order for 50 R80 with an option for 50 more aircraft, to be delivered in 2018.

-On 22 February 2018, RAI signed a memorandum of understanding with Leonardo Aerostructures to help fund and complete the development of the R-80.
-The company hoped to build four hundred R-80 aircraft over 20 years.
+On 22 February 2018, RAI signed a memorandum of understanding with Leonardo Aerostructures to help fund and complete the development of the R80.
+The company hoped to build four hundred R80 aircraft over 20 years.
 It completed a preliminary design and feasibility test of the 80-90 seat aircraft in 2016 and hoped to finish detail designing and prototype manufacturing by 2019.
 RAI planned to build six prototypes, with flight testing from 2020 to 2022, and targeted issuance of a type certificate from the European Aviation Safety Agency (EASA) in 2025.
-The price of the R-80 would be USD$25 million.
+The price of the R80 would be USD$25 million.

 B. J. Habibie's son, Ilham Akbar Habibie, advocated for the production of the aircraft as one of its competitors, the Fokker 50, was no longer produced by Fokker which went bankrupt in 1996.
-The remaining two competitors for the N-250 were the ATR 72 and Bombardier Dash 8.
+The remaining two competitors for the N250 were the ATR 72 and Bombardier Dash 8.

 As of 21 August 2020, the PA-1 prototype is on display at Dirgantara Mandala Museum, Yogyakarta, as its 60th collection.